mlsterl1/School_District_Analysis/README.md

     	![Scores by School Type](Scoresbyschooltype.png)

  ## Challenge
- Replace all Thomas High School 9th grade students reading i and math scores with NaN due to irregularities in testing scores.
-Still use total numbers for analysis.
+ Replace all Thomas High School 9th grade students reading and math scores with NaN due to irregularities in testing scores.
+Still use total numbers of students and other data for analysis.

  ## Findings
  * After replacing the Thomas High School 9th grade reading and math scores with NaN.
 The follwoing was observed for the average scores and percenatges passed :